 - Stabilization Funds

-The Fair Student Funding and School Based Budgeting Act of 2013 provided legislation that no school could lose more than 5% of its budget between fiscal years.
-If a school's allocation would mean it would lose more than 5% of its budget between FY16 and FY17 DCPS allocates additional stabilization funds.
-Stabilization does not necessarily apply when a major school configuration occurs (for example: a school goes from an education campus to elementary school).
+The Fair Student Funding and School Based Budgeting Act of 2013 includes a legislative mandate that no school lose more than 5% of its UPSFF funds between fiscal years.
+If a school's preliminary allocation shows that it would lose more than 5% of these funds, DCPS is supposed to allocate stabilization funds to limit the loss to 5%.
+Stabilization does not necessarily apply when a major school configuration occurs, for example when a school goes from a PK-8 education campus to a PK-5 elementary school).

 - Non-General Education Funds